vsx-gh/PfE_Capstone/README.txt

 Raspberry Pi through a custom shield that I soldered together.
 There is not much special about the shield; if you can connect the sensor to GPIO BCM pin 25 on the Pi, you will be good to go.
-I put the collected data into a SQLite database, then extract data from the database to build a simple line graph with the D3 Javascript library.
+I put the collected data into a SQLite database, then extract data from the database to build a simple line graph with Plotly.

 Here is a simple rundown of how to run the code and what you will need: